ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

 - To edit the edge type for an existing link (success/failure/always), click on the link.
 The right pane displays the current selection.
 Make your changes and click **Save** to apply them to the graphical view.

  .. image:: ../common/images/wf-editor-wizard-edit-link.png
-   :alt: workflow template -
+   :alt: workflow editor - wizard edit link

 - To add a new link from one node to another, click the link |edit link| icon that appears on each node.
 Doing this highlights the nodes that are possible to link to.
 These feasible options are indicated by the dotted lines.
 Invalid options are indicated by grayed out boxes (nodes) that would otherwise produce an invalid link.
 The example below shows the **Demo Project** as a possible option for the **e2e-ec20de52-project** to link to, as indicated by the arrows:

  .. image:: ../common/images/wf-node-link-scenario.png
-   :alt: workflow template -
+   :alt: workflow node - link scenerio

 - To remove a link, click the link and click the **Unlink** button.

  .. image:: ../common/images/wf-editor-wizard-unlink.png
-   :alt: workflow template -
+   :alt: workflow editor - wizard unlink

 This button only appears in the right hand panel if the target or child node has more than one parent.
 All nodes must be linked to at least one other node at all times so you must create a new link before removing an old one.